Arm-Examples/publish-cmsis-example/README.md

 ### Example: Multiple Workflows

-Alternatively to the previous approach, you can have two CI workflows.
+As an alternative to the previous approach, you can have two CI workflows.
 One will run against pull requests and another will run against pushes to the `main` branch:

 Complete a dry-run to validate that the project is publishable on pull requests: